Azure/FTALive-Sessions/content/management/bcdr/siterecovery.md

 - For SQL Server, there are [many choices](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-sql).
 Review the database platform's native DR capabilities.

 - For replication of encrypted Azure VMs be sure to [copy the disk encryption keys](https://docs.microsoft.com/en-us/azure/site-recovery/azure-to-azure-how-to-enable-replication-ade-vms) to the DR region.
-#### DEMO: Azure Site Recovery in action

-- Enable replication for Azure VM
-- Failover to secondary region
-- Re-protect the VM (for failback)

 ### Additional learning resources